sunnypandas/wallpaper-app/README.md

 ## Getting Started

-A react native app based on expo, dva, react-native-elements, shoutem UI, etc. We provided a demo for wallpaper develop.
+A react native app based on expo, dva, react-native-elements, shoutem UI, etc. We provided a demo for wallpaper development.

 ### Prerequisites